standard-things/esm/README.md

 `module.exports` object, so that the `module.import` method has access to the latest exported values.

-There are three styles of `module.export` calls, one for multiple exports, another for updating the value of a single export, and another for bulk-updating the values of all exported variables.

-The first style is to pass a single object literal of getter functions to `module.export`.
-The `reify` compiler does this for you for every kind of named `export` declaration:
+The `module.export` method is called with a single object literal whose keys are exported symbol names and whose values are getter functions for those exported symbols.
+So, for example,

 ```js
 export const a = "a", b = "b", ...;